mtdol/CMSC_412_Final_Project/README.md

 The game is made using Unity3d and is a culmination of programming and game design techinques learned in the the course leading up to the final project.

-## Required Assets
+## Required Assets For Development
-As of now uses:
+Free SpeedTrees
-Height Mapped Terrain Textures
+Standard assets 2017 -> Environment Folder